JimmyMAndersson/JimmyMAndersson/README.md

 </p>

 ## Who Am I?
-Being a curious and driven person, I currently attend the Data Science and AI master's program at Chalmers University of Technology.
-These traits have also led me to work with data acquisition and visualization outside of my studies.
+Being a curious and driven person, I earned my M.Sc in Data Science and AI, and my B.Sc. in Software Engineering at Chalmers University of Technology.
+The same traits also led me to work with data acquisition and visualization outside my studies.
 I have performed my main work on mobile devices that impose constraints on processing capabilities, memory, and battery life.

-Apart from studies and work, I also have an inherent passion for taking on personal projects.
+Outside of work, I also have an inherent passion for taking on personal projects.
 StatKit is an open-source collection of statistical analysis tools I develop for the Swift community.
-In 2021, I also published a book named "Statistical Analysis with Swift" on Apress Media.
+In 2021, I also published "Statistical Analysis with Swift" on Apress Media.

-Keeping track and staying on schedule with all activities has required me to be organized, focused, and tolerant of stress.
-These are qualities that I bring into my work and help me achieve the results that my employer and I want to see.
+Keeping track and staying on schedule with work, studies, and personal projects have required me to be organized, focused, and tolerant of stress.
+I bring these qualities to my work in my pursuit to achieve the results that my employer and I want to see.

 <br><br>
 ## My Technology Buzzwords